 So, What’s a Good Substitute for Bitters?

-Angostura and some of its competitors have been at their craft since the early 1800s and are as crucial to certain cocktail recipes as the liquor.
+Angostura and some of its competitors have been at their craft since the early 1800s and their bitters are as crucial to certain cocktail recipes as the liquor.
 You’ll see recipes that call specifically for Angostura (the Old Fashioned), for example, or Peychaud’s (New Orleans’ famous Sazerac).

-There are a few quick-and-dirty bitters substitute recipes that call for grinding and soaking a few spices in a neutral alcohol.
+A few quick-and-dirty bitters substitute recipes call for grinding and soaking ingredients in a neutral alcohol.
 The resulting substance might technically contain ingredients that also appear in commercially produced bitters, but cocktails mixed with this off-the-cuff elixir won’t taste right and the aromatic profile will be off.

 This is because making real aromatic bitters takes time; the longer the plant material macerates in the alcohol, the more flavorful and complex the result.
-Most serious bitters recipes recommend a minimum of six to eight weeks, but DIY tincture aficionados often let their concoctions sit for six months or more.
-That’s a good bit longer than it would take for a bottle of high-quality aromatic bitters or Proof syrup to arrive on your doorstep.
+Most serious bitters recipes recommend a minimum of two to eight weeks, but DIY tincture aficionados often let their concoctions sit for six months or more.
+That’s a good bit longer than it would take for a bottle of high-quality aromatic bitters or Proof Syrup to arrive on your doorstep.
 It’s ages longer than a trip to the grocery store to pick up a bottle of Angostura, which is available in nearly every supermarket in America.
 Ultimately, the fact that there is no substitute for bitters really is as much a practical reality as a matter of taste.